Cube Creator 3D

-Cube Creator 3D is a 2015 sandbox game developed by Edina-based Big John Games.
-It was released for the Nintendo 3DS on April 23, 2015.
+Cube Creator 3D is a 2015 sandbox game developed and published by American studio Big John Games for the Nintendo 3DS on April 23, 2015.
 Gameplay lets the players explore a Minecraft-style game world.
-Cube Creator 3D is often cited as a Minecraft clone.
-Despite this, Cube Creator 3D received mostly positive reviews.
-In 2018, the game got an update adding local multiplayer for two players and 3rd-person viewing.
+Cube Creator 3D received mostly positive reviews and has been cited as a Minecraft clone.
+Two sequels to Cube Creator 3D were made, Cube Creator DX and Cube Creator X.

 Gameplay

-Cube Creator offers two game modes.

-In Survival mode the player is pitted in a randomly generated world.
-The game incorporates build and combat mechanics.
-In combat, Cube Creator 3D pushes hostile mobs of bears and mummies.

-In Creative mode, the game gives full access to all game items.
-Environments range from a desert to a snowy mountain.
-The game supports C-Stick and Circle Pad Pro.
-In 2018, the game got an update adding local multiplayer for two players and 3rd-person viewing.

-Reception
+Gameplay screenshot; Cube Creator 3D was praised for its Minecraft-like experience.

+Cube Creator 3D is a sandbox game set in a 3D environment that offers two game modes: Survival mode and Creative mode.
+It supports both the C-Stick of the New Nintendo 3DS and the Circle Pad Pro accessory for the Nintendo 3DS.
+In Survival mode, which incorporates build and combat mechanics, the player is pitted in a randomly generated world that spawns hostile mobs such as bears and mummies, which can be killed to obtain items.
+Biomes include forests, deserts, mountains, and snowy landscapes, between which the player can travel by entering a craftable portal.
+In Creative mode, players have access to all items and the ability to fly.
+In 2018, an update was released that added local multiplayer for two players and 3rd-person viewing.

+Release and reception

+Cube Creator 3D was developed and published by American studio Big John Games for the Nintendo 3DS on April 23, 2015.

 Cube Creator 3D received mostly positive reviews.
-While it was considered a "Minecraft clone", critics praised the presence of a Minecraft-like experience to Nintendo, though they dinged it as having less depth.
-Mitch Vogel of NintendoLife said "While it certainly does not approach the level of depth of [Minecraft], Cube Creator 3D's simple presentation offers enough that it successfully manages to capture the adventurous spirit that made its inspiration such a runaway success."
-Pierre Yves of Digitally Downloaded stated "While not offering anything overly new, it gets the interface right and makes use of the hardware well."
-Bryan Rose of the Nintendo World Report praised the game's creative mode for allowing the player to build their own environment, but found the survival mode less fun.
+While it was considered a Minecraft clone, critics praised the presence of a Minecraft-like experience to Nintendo, though they dinged it as having less depth.

+Mitch Vogel of NintendoLife said: "While it certainly does not approach the level of depth of [Minecraft], Cube Creator 3D's simple presentation offers enough that it successfully manages to capture the adventurous spirit that made its inspiration such a runaway success."
+Pierre Yves of Digitally Downloaded stated: "While not offering anything overly new, it gets the interface right and makes use of the hardware well."
+Bryan Rose of Nintendo World Report praised the creative mode for allowing the player to build their own environment, but found the survival mode less fun.
 Neal Ronaghan of IGN praised its low price.

 Sequels

-Two sequels to Cube Creator 3D were made, entitled Cube Creator DX (2018) and Cube Creator X (2019) for the Nintendo Switch.
-Cube Creator X was released on Steam in 2019.
+Two sequels to Cube Creator 3D were made, entitled Cube Creator DX (2018) and Cube Creator X (2019), for the Nintendo Switch; Japanese publisher Arc System Works acquired publishing rights to the series.
+Cube Creator X was released on Windows in 2019.